The Chancellor of the Exchequer was asked—

 Average wages in my constituency are below the national average, with many people earning the living wage.
-Tax rates really matter to them, so is that not precisely why we Conservatives voted for a tax cut for 32 million people, in contrast with the Opposition?
+Tax rates really matter to them, so is that not precisely why we Conservatives voted for a tax cut for 32 million people, by contrast with the Opposition?
 Will we continue to be truly the party for working people?

 We are truly the party for working people, as my hon.
 Friend states, unlike the Labour party.
 We are the party that raised the personal allowance to £12,500 one year ahead of our manifesto commitment to do so, taking well over 4 million of the lowest paid out of tax altogether.
 We are also the party of the national living wage, which will go up by 4.9% this April and be of great benefit to the very lowest paid in our country.